-For liability reasons, paddlers will not be permitted to participate in programming or events until registration is complete.
+For liability reasons, paddlers will not be permitted to participate in any programming or events until registration is complete and payment is made.
 Options for payment of registration fees are as follows:

-- payment in full (cash, cheque or e-transfer to treasurer@pisiquid.com); or - postdated cheques or pre-scheduled e-transfers; provided the full amount is paid prior to the start of the program - arrangements may be made with the Treasurer for pre-authorized monthly payments, for yearround programming program members
+- payment in full (cash, cheque or e-transfer to treasurer@pisiquid.com); or - postdated cheques or pre-scheduled e-transfers; provided the full amount is paid prior to the start of the program - arrangements may be made with the Treasurer for pre-authorized monthly payments, for year-round programming program members

-All paddlers are required to pay their applicable CKC fees at registration.
+All paddlers are required to pay their applicable ADCKC and CKC membership fees at registration.
 100% of this fee is returned to Canoe Kayak Canada, the governing body, to assist in the promotion and development of the sport on a Provincial, National and International level.
+These fees are normally included in the registration costs at the time of online registration.

-5.0 2023 TENTATIVE SCHEDULE OF EVENTS:
+5.0 2025 TENTATIVE SCHEDULE OF EVENTS: